 My interdisciplinary research makes connections among utopian studies, happiness studies, education, pedagogy, the digital humanities, and writing studies.
 Below is a sample of some of my past and ongoing research interests.

-My monograph (in-progress), Pedagogies of Happiness, studies positive psychology and its pedagogical instantiation, positive education.
+My monograph (in-progress), Pedagogies of Happiness studies the incredibly popular school of positive psychology and its pedagogical instantiation, positive education.
 Positive psychology, “the science of happiness,” attempts to cultivate individual well-being and then shape it into political, socio-economic, and educational policies.
-Grounded in positive psychology, positive education is deployed to shape learning outcomes in variety of educational contexts, including K-12 classrooms, higher education, and the U.S. Army.
+Grounded in positive psychology, positive education has a series of core concepts being deployed to shape learning outcomes in the military, in K-12, and in higher education.
 This project explores positive education’s version of the happy individual and good society, highlighting its potential impact not only in educating our students but also in the more ambiguous but arguably more consequential work of “educating desire,” to use Miguel Abensour’s term.

 Yen, Jeffrey.
 2010.
 “Authorizing Happiness: Rhetorical Demarcation of Science and Society in Historical Narratives of Positive Psychology.”
 Journal of Theoretical and Philosophical Psychology 30 (2): 67–78.
 76.

 Sections of this chapter, on writing and well-being, are published in Composition Forum.

 Sections of this chapter, on “happiness apps” and the quantified self, are published in Digital Culture & Society.
 My work on “digital happiness” was also presented at the Digital Humanities Conference, and selected as a finalist for the Paul Fortier Prize.

 Seligman, Martin E. P. 2004.
 Flourish: A Visionary New Understanding of Happiness and Well-Being.
 Free Press.
 94.